-He is a past president of the Construction Employers Federation, a graduate in civil engineering from Queen’s University, a Chartered Member of the Institution of Structural Engineers, a Fellow of the Institute of Building and a member of the Institute of Directors.
+He is a Past President of the Construction Employers Federation, a graduate in Civil Engineering from Queen’s University, a Chartered Member of the Institution of Structural Engineers, a Fellow of the Institute of Building and a member of the Institute of Directors.

 Derek took up the role of HSENI Chairman on 1 April 2017.

-Tom Wright retired as acting deputy chief fire officer from the Northern Ireland Fire & Rescue Service in 2011 after 33 years service.
-He is a corporate member of the Institution of Fire Engineers and is an elected Fellow of the Institute of Leadership and Management.
+Tom Wright retired as Acting Deputy Chief Fire Officer from the Northern Ireland Fire & Rescue Service in 2011 after 33 years service.
+He is a Fellow of the Institution of Fire Engineers and also a Fellow of the Institute of Leadership and Management.

 Lindsey Smith is an organisational development consultant, executive coach and experienced facilitator with expertise in business improvement, corporate governance and change programmes.